History of atomic theory: Quantum mechanical models

 The five filled atomic orbitals of a neon atom separated and arranged in order of increasing energy from left to right, with the last three orbitals being equal in energy.
 Each orbital holds up to two electrons, which most probably exist in the zones represented by the colored bubbles.
 Each electron is equally present in both orbital zones, shown here by color only to highlight the different wave phase.

 In 1924, Louis de Broglie proposed that all particles—particularly subatomic particles such as electrons—have an associated wave.
 Erwin Schrödinger, fascinated by this idea, developed an equation that describes an electron as a wave function instead of a point.
 This approach predicted many of the spectral phenomena that Bohr's model failed to explain, but it was difficult to visualize, and faced opposition.
 One of its critics, Max Born, proposed instead that Schrödinger's wave function did not describe the physical extent of an electron (like a charge distribution in classical electromagnetism), but rather gave the probability that an electron would, when measured, be found at a particular point.
 This reconciled the ideas of wave-like and particle-like electrons: the behavior of an electron, or of any other subatomic entity, has both wave-like and particle-like aspects, and whether one aspect or the other is observed depend upon the experiment.

-Schrödinger's wave model for hydrogen replaced Bohr's model, with its neat, clearly defined circular orbits.
-The modern model of the atom describes the positions of electrons in an atom in terms of probabilities.
-An electron can potentially be found at any distance from the nucleus, but, depending on its energy level and angular momentum, exists more frequently in certain regions around the nucleus than others; this pattern is referred to as its atomic orbital.
-The orbitals come in a variety of shapes—sphere, dumbbell, torus, etc.—with the nucleus in the middle.
+Schrödinger's wave model for hydrogen replaced Bohr's circular orbits with atomic orbitals giving only the probability of finding an electron at positions around the nucleus.
+The orbitals come in a variety of shapes depending on their energy level and angular momentum.
 The shapes of atomic orbitals are found by solving the Schrödinger equation.
-Analytic solutions of the Schrödinger equation are known for very few relatively simple model Hamiltonians including the hydrogen atom and the hydrogen molecular ion.
+Analytic solutions of the Schrödinger equation are known for the hydrogen atom and hydrogen-like atoms such as the hydrogen molecular ion.
 Beginning with the helium atom—which contains just two electrons—numerical methods are used to solve the Schrödinger equation.

 Qualitatively the shape of the atomic orbitals of multi-electron atoms resemble the states of the hydrogen atom.
 The Pauli principle requires the distribution of these electrons within the atomic orbitals such that no more than two electrons are assigned to any one orbital; this requirement profoundly affects the atomic properties and ultimately the bonding of atoms into molecules.